 Possible direct benefits to the communities include local reductions in PM2.5 resulting from combustion in vehicles, reduced exposure to diesel particulate emissions, ozone, and noise.
 The introduction of electric vehicles also leads to capacity building in terms of training drivers and park employees on electric vehicle use and maintenance.
 Infrastructure construction for EV charging stations will create new or improved local jobs and build capacity through training; new jobs will be created in EV manufacturing and other technology sectors.
 Reduced maintenance for EVs may reduce the requirement for mechanics.
-Figure 41 provides an overview of the census tracts that SSG has identified as potentially benefiting from the mitigating actions of the PCAP/CCAP.
+Figure 42 provides an overview of the current Five River Parks locations and Centerville-Washington Park District.
+Since these locations are widely distributed among the city, many different LIDACs will be benefitting from this implementation.